Logo

 This committee is one that changes every year and is outside the national council, with our regional branches taking turns to host NZSTI’s national conference.
 It can include people already on the branch committee as well as local members wanting to volunteer their time and skills for this event.

-Whether they are organising an online or in-person conference, it’s a massive undertaking, and NZSTI is very grateful to those volunteers for their hard work.
+Running a conference is a massive undertaking, and NZSTI is very grateful to those volunteers and our Marketing and Events Manager for all their hard work.

 International Liaison Committee